canh25xp/GraduationThesis/OUTLINES.md

 Currently, there are several web services, such as those provided by Grammarly and John Snow Labs, offer ready-to-use English text correction.
 However, these services are not open-source, limiting their adaptability for deploying different GEC systems.
-Therefore, we will only compare and evaluate some available open-source English correction tools, noticeably, GECko+ and MiSS.
+Therefore, I will only compare and evaluate some available open-source English correction tools, noticeably, GECko+ and MiSS.

 GECko+ is an English language assisting tool that corrects mistakes of various types on written texts.
 It combines a sentence level GEC model, GECToR XLNet, and a sentence ordering model.